Harris amps up Trump criticism during Democratic fundraiser in Michigan

 On Saturday, Vice President Kamala Harris made her second appearance in Detroit in as many months.

-She was there to address Michigan Democrats during the party’s Legacy Dinner, a major annual fundraiser.
+She was there to address Michigan Democrats during the party’s annual Legacy Dinner, a major annual fundraiser.

 Guests included actress Octavia Spencer and Senator Debbie Stabenow.